-- The chair must be tenured or tenure-track. - At least one member must be from outside the student's field of specialization and the budgetary department of the student and adviser.
+• The chair must be tenured or tenure track.

+• At least one member must be from outside the student's field of specialization and the budgetary department of the student and chair.
+If the student is a member of the Education Policy, Organization and Leadership department, at least one member must be from outside the major of the student and chair in place of the budgetary department.

 A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs and the Dean of the Graduate College.
-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and a curriculum vitae must be submitted by the adviser to the College of Education Associate Dean.
-In appointing the committee, the student or adviser submits committee member information to the Academic and Instructional Services Office for completion of the Request for Appointment of Prelim Exam Committee form.
-This form requires the departmental chair/head's review and approval and must be forwarded to the Student Academic Affairs Office at least four weeks before the examination.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Academic and Instructional Services Office who will then submit it to the College of Education Associate Dean for Academic Programs and Graduate College for approvals.
+In appointing the committee, the student submits committee member information to the departmental contact in the Academic and Instructional Services Office by completing the Request for Appointment of Committee Form.
+This form must be submitted at least four weeks before the examination.
+The Academic and Instructional Services Office will retrieve the appropriate approvals.